-An anorexia test can help a person who is asking "Am I anorexic?".
-Anorexia nervosa is an eating disorder characterized by difficulty maintaining a healthy body weight and a fear of gaining weight.
+An anorexia test can help a person who is asking "Am I anorexic?"
+Anorexia nervosa is an eating disorder characterized by difficulty in maintaining healthy body weight and a fear of gaining weight.
 Anorexia must be treated early in order to minimize the risk of long-term health problems or even death caused by the illness (complications of anorexia).
 There is no single test for anorexia nervosa, or screening measure used to diagnose eating disorders.
 However, the illness often has a substantial effect on health and eating habits, which may be revealed through a questionnaire such as an anorexia test.

 Take Anorexia Test and Share Concerns With Your Doctor